formkiq/tutorials/README.md

 # FormKiQ Stacks Tutorials

-This is the official tutorials for the FormKiQ API.
+These are the official tutorials for the FormKiQ API.

 All tutorials are separated by programming language used.